qcz/vscode-text-power-tools/README.md

 ## Features
-* **Filter lines using strings or regular expressions (grep like experience), even into new editors (without modifying the original source):** Filter line commands take an input (a raw text or a regular expression) and filter the selected lines based on whether the user wants to include or exclude lines containing that string or matching that regex.
-It works just like like `grep` but inside VS Code.
+* **Filter lines using strings or regular expressions (grep like experience):** Filter line commands take an input – a raw text or a regular expression – and filter – exclude or include – the selected lines using that input.
+It works like the `grep` command but inside VS Code.
+    * *Protip:* The command provides a history feature with the last 10 filter texts available to use immediately.

-  All filtering commands can target new editors, so the original content won't be changed.
-Search commands with `into a new editor` end to use this feature.
+    * *Protip:* Filter comamnds can project the results to a new editor, so the original content is not modified.
+This way you can create multiple projections from your content without reloading the file or reverting the changes made by the filter command.
+Search for commands with `into a new editor` at the end to use this feature.

-  These commands search/match in a case insensitive manner.
+    * *Protip:* These commands search/match in a case insensitive manner.
 To use case sensitive search/match, set the value of the `textPowerTools.caseSensitiveFiltering` setting to `true`.

-  The last 10 filter strings and regular expressions are presented and can be used quickly when executing these commands.

-* **Extract information from the source lines using regular expressions:** First input is the regular expression which should be matched with capture groups to find the desired parts of the lines (e.g.: `(\d.\d) dogs`).
-The second input is the replacement rule, which should contain capture group references (e.g. `$1 cats`).
-With these commands you can transform matching lines to the desired format in seconds.

-  The last 10 filter strings and replacement expressions are presented and can be used quickly when executing these commands.
-* **Remove duplicated, blank, surplus blank, empty, surplus empty lines and control characters**
-* **Count occurrences of lines:** This command will counts how many times a line appears in the selected text and generates an output with the number of occurrences and the lines themselves
+* **Change case of text (camelCase, PascalCase, snake_case, CONSTANT_CASE, dash-case, dot.case) and swap casing**.
+    * *Note:* *Title Case*, *UPPER CASE* and *lower case* is not implemented in this extension as it is available in VS Code by default via the *Transform to Title Case*, *Transform to Uppercase* and *Transform to Lower Case* commands.
-* **Insert decimal, hex and Roman numeral sequences:** Inserts sequence of decimal, hex or Roman numbers to every selection.
-If there is only one selection, it will prompt for how many elements to insert.
-When inserting hex numbers, by default they will be uppercase.
+* **Insert decimal, hexadecimal and Roman numbers:** Inserts increasing/decreasing decimal, hex or Roman numbers.
+You can even specify the starting number and the step size for them.
+You can use one selection and it will prompt for how many elements to insert, or you can use multiple selections and it will insert the a number from the sequence into every selection.
+    * *Protip:* When inserting hex numbers, by default they will be uppercase.
 To insert lowercase hex numbers, set the value of the `textPowerTools.insertUppercaseHexNumbers` setting to `false`.
+* **Convert numbers from decimal to hexadecimal and vice versa**
-* **Insert series of items from predefined list of items**: Inserts sequence of items from a predefined set to every selection.
-If there is only one selection, it will prompt for how many elements to insert.
+* **Insert series of items from predefined list of items**: Inserts sequence of items from a predefined set.
+You can use one selection and it will prompt for how many elements to insert, or you can use multiple selections and it will insert the a number from the sequence into every selection.
 Currently the following predefined sequences are supported:
     * _Uppercase letters_
     * _Lowercase letters_
     * _Uppercase Greek letters_